the-james-burton/testing-workshop/README.md

 ## The Situation

 So our top level main method is now being tested, that's good.
-However, if you look at the logic in `ProcessFile` you can see that this creates instances of the `FileParser` and the two reports classes itself, in the run() method.
+However, if you look at the logic in `ProcessFile` you can see that this creates instances of the `FileParser` and the two reports classes itself, in the process() method.
 This means that the test for this method is also effective an application test.
 We testing more than just the logic inside the `ProcessFile` class, which is hard coded to rely on the logic in the parser and report generators.
 If they break, so too will our test for the `ProcessFile` class.

 ## Your Mission